Yicheng-Lu-llll/flyte-dev-setup-guide/README.rst

 ``miniostorage``.
 You might need to look at input.pb, output.pb or deck.html, etc in Minio when you are developing.

-4. Run all backends(flyteidl, flyteadmin, flyteplugins, flytepropeller) and HTTP Server in a single binary
+4. Run all backends(flyteidl, flyteadmin, flyteplugins, flytepropeller) and HTTP Server in a single binary.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: shell